FalconPanel/documentation/panel/1.0/getting_started.md

 ### Create Queue Worker

 Next you need to create a new systemd worker to keep our queue process running in the background.
-This queue is responsible for sending emails and handling many other background tasks for Pterodactyl.
+This queue is responsible for sending emails and handling many other background tasks for Falcon.

 Create a file called `pteroq.service` in `/etc/systemd/system` with the contents below.